haax2121/matrix-display-public/README.md

 ﻿# matrix-display
 Industrial display design with very good readability even for a user at a considerable distance.
 The display is built with 16 8x8 pixel dot matrices with dimensions of 32x32mm.
-For each indicator there is a dedicated MAX7219 controller.
+Each dot matrix is controlled aby dedicataed MAX7219 driver.
 The controllers are connected in cascade, making control of the entire display possible using a single SPI line (MOSI, SCK, CS).
 The designed display measures 250mm by 64mm and is controlled by a PIC32MX470 microcontroller.
 The PCB design was created in Altium Designer.
 The software was written in C using the MPLABX IDE development environment.

 <img src="working.gif" width="800">